 Visitors are invited to learn about events taking place in parks, access resources around how to start a Park Friends group, and how to host activities in their parks such as campfires movies and picnics.
 You will also get to use your hands and sculpt what you love or is missing in your local parks out of plasticine.

 Park People supports and mobilizes people to help them activate the power of parks to improve the quality of life in cities across Canada.

-StopGap Foundation’s ramp keychains are created from the repurposed end cuts of their ramps.
+Festival participants are welcomed and encouraged to paint a keychain to help promote accessibility awareness in their local parks.
+StopGap Foundation’s ramp keychains are created from the repurposed end cuts of their accessibility ramps.
 These wooden keychains are sanded, painted/primed, and branded with the use of a C&C laser cutter at the hands of the StopGap team.
-Festival participants are welcomed and encouraged to paint a keychain to help promote StopGap’s colourful and vibrant brand and spread awareness of accessibility in their local parks.

 Presented by: StopGap

 StopGap Foundation is raising awareness and removing barriers to create a world where every person can access parks and every space!
 Through StopGap’s Community Ramp Projects and Ramps on Request program, single step businesses are provided with access ramps to eliminate barriers in the built environment and create inclusive spaces we can all live, work and play in.